vsantos666/interfell/README.md

 --CREATE SCHEMA interfell
 --AUTHORIZATION postgres;

+--update dataBase.properties on resources with user and password for postgres

 2.- The aplication
 2.1.- Please generate the war with maven and publish it on a server.